 We shouldn’t forget about fire drills and fire safety just because everybody’s been home for much of the last few months — in fact, in some ways, staying sharp on fire safety is more important than ever.

 The Home Fire Safety Challenge requires Beacon Falls families to complete a fire safety checklist, create a fire escape plan, practice your plan, and submit it back to us.
-At the end of the summer, the Fire Marshal’s Office will select three lucky winners — and those winning families will win an experience in which Beacon Hose and the Fire Marshal’s Office will come and practice the plan with you!
+After Fire Prevention Day, the Fire Marshal’s Office will select three lucky winners — and those winning families will win an experience in which Beacon Hose and the Fire Marshal’s Office will come and practice the plan with you!

 Here’s what you need to do: